GabrielPJL12/PrototypeSystem/Reports/README.txt

 REPORT DESCRIPTIONS:

 eachSupplier:
-This report shows values for the total number of products, total number of orders, and total value of all orders for each supplier.
+This report shows values for the number of products, number of orders, and value of all orders for each supplier.

 allSuppliers:
 This report shows values for the total number of products, total number of orders, and total value of all orders for all suppliers.